StevenBlack/k7waterfront/topic/BooksAboutKingstonWind.md

 <div class="item" style="width: 500px;">
-Not to be confused with <h3 class="plain">The Sailor's Wind Kingston</h3> , a 36-page pamphlet which is part of a series that also includes Rochester and Annapolis.
+Not to be confused with <h3 class="plain">The Sailor's Wind Kingston### , a 36-page pamphlet which is part of a series that also includes Rochester and Annapolis.
 <img src="http://k7waterfront.org/Images/SailorsWindPamphlet.jpg" class="floatleft">
 </div>